Body composition refers to how much of your body is composed of body fat versus muscle.

 These measurements are then added together and plugged into equations that are supposed to extrapolate how much of your body is fat-free mass and fat mass.

-The visual appearance of various body fat percentages can vary quite a bit depending on how much muscle people have.
+This is because the visual appearance of various body fat percentages can vary quite a bit depending on how much muscle people have.

 For example, an average looking guy at 160 pounds and 10% body fat has about 16 pounds of fat.

 A muscular guy at 190 pounds and 10% body fat has only 3 pounds more fat but a whopping 27 pounds more fat-free mass.

 As you can imagine, these two guys are going to look very, very different.
 Here is a perfect visual of this: